This post is based on the information gathered and tireless work done in this area by Marko Juras.

 Normally I hold to the idea that most policy is introduced out of a desire to improve the system, but the situation around this exam is suspicious.
 It gets more so when we consider that 8 of the top 10 donors to the BC Liberals are in the development or construction industry.
 Cutting down on the few thousand homes built by owners in BC every year would be greatly in their favour, and considering there is no logical reason for the exam, it makes you wonder what other motivation there may have been.

 The quotes interspersed in this article are just a tiny sample from the over 500 emails from British Columbians that Marko Juras has received on this issue including some truly heartbreaking stories from people that have had their plans for building their home jeopardized.
-There are more negative effects of the exam than can be covered in one article, and I encourage you to watch Marko’s videos that cover more points.

 This may seem like an obscure issue to many people, but I feel like it impinges on our basic freedom to pursue our passions and dreams without undue interference.
 Constructing your own shelter seems like a fundamental right and a way for people with the right skills to afford a house they otherwise never could.
 Especially in rural BC where land is cheap, construction skills are common, and testing centres are a day’s travel away, this exam is having a real negative impact on British Columbians.
 I don’t think that can be allowed to stand.